hasan-tavakoli/bestseller-data-pipeline/README.md

 ### RFM Analysis and Data Mart

 In the next step, based on the RFM (Recency, Frequency, Monetary) analysis requirement, I created a consolidated mart, which integrates data from the dimensions obtained via(seed) DBT and the fact table I created.

+### Logging and Testing

+Logging and testing have also been implemented throughout the pipeline to ensure data integrity and successful execution of the processes.

+- **Logging:**
+  Detailed logging has been set up to capture important events during the execution of the DAGs.
+This includes logging information such as the success or failure of tasks, processing times, and any exceptions that may arise.
+This allows for better monitoring and troubleshooting of the data pipeline.

+- **Testing:**
+  Various tests have been created to validate the functionality of the pipeline.